Serving North Dakota, Minnesota and Eastern Montana1-800-784-3219

 As an experienced waterproofing company, Innovative Basement Systems helps homeowners solve their basement problems fast.
 We have over 10 years of experience in the industry and have been recognized by the BBB and Basement Systems for our service and craftsmanship.

 We are well-known locally for our unique waterproofing products, custom designed to work well in any home.
-As an authorized Basement Systems dealer, we are the only company able to provide you with these proven, patented solutions in Minneapolis, North Dakota & Eastern Montana.
+As an authorized Basement Systems dealer, we are the only company able to provide you with these proven, patented solutions in Minnesota, North Dakota & Eastern Montana.

 If you're concerned that moisture is negatively affecting your basement, Innovative Basement Systems can inspect the space and decide upon the best course of action.
 We offer free inspections and estimates – schedule yours today!
 Call 1-800-784-3219 or click the button below to send us an e-mail.